cheaway/de1-screensaver/README.md

 # Unsplash Coffee Screensaver

-This plugin pulls random Unsplash photography and shows it full-screen as the Decent DE1 screensaver.
-The Unsplash access key, search term, and refresh cadence are all configurable from the plugin settings page.
+This plugin pulls random Unsplash photography and points the built-in DE1 screensaver at those downloads.
+The Unsplash access key, search term, and refresh cadence are configurable from the plugin's native settings page.

 ## Setup

 1. Create an Unsplash developer application and copy the Access Key.
 2. Copy this plugin folder into the DE1 `plugins` directory; the bundled `plugin.tcl` shim makes the app register it automatically on the next launch.
+3. Restart the DE1 tablet app, open **Settings → Advanced → Extensions**, and enable **Unsplash Coffee Screensaver**.
-3. Open the plugin's settings page (requires the DGUI plugin) and enter your access key, preferred search term, and refresh interval.
-Tap **Done** to save.
+4. Tap the plugin's **Configure** button, enter your access key, preferred search term, and refresh interval, then tap **Done** (or **Apply**) to save.
-4. Optionally set the environment variable `UNSPLASH_ACCESS_KEY` before launching the DE1 app.
+5. Optionally set the environment variable `UNSPLASH_ACCESS_KEY` before launching the DE1 app.
 The plugin uses the UI-supplied key first and falls back to the environment variable when left blank.
-5. Wire the `start`/`stop` handlers in `plugin.json` into your screensaver lifecycle if your DE1 build requires manual registration.

 ### Deploying from GitHub